-Photodetector: The photodetector fits the International Commission on Illumination (CIE) spectral luminous efficiency curve, $V(\lambda)$ within 5% (f1'<5%).
+Photodetector: The photodetector fits the International Commission on Illumination (CIE) spectral luminous efficiency curve, $V(\lambda)$ within 5% (f1'<5%) in accordance with CIE 53.
 The maximum deviation from linearity of response over the measurement range shall be less than 1%.
-The response time of the sensor shall be 10 microseconds or less.
+The rise time of the sensor shall be 10 microseconds or less.
+Rise time is the time span required for the output signal to rise from a 10% to a 90% level of the maximum value when a steady input at the maximum value is instantaneously applied.